Runners

 If the entry exceeds the field size of 3,000, a drawing will be conducted.

-* This includes members who were not selected as the Semi-Elite and ONE TOKYO Premium Member or ONE TOKYO GLOBAL Member
+* This includes those who were not selected as the Semi-Elite and ONE TOKYO Premium Member or ONE TOKYO GLOBAL Member

 • 3-2) General Entry

-Once the entry exceeds the field size, the entry will be chosen by random drawing by following flows.
+Once the entry exceeds the field size, a random drawing will be conducted by following flows.

-* This includes runners who were not selected as the Semi-Elite and ONE TOKYO Premium Member or ONE TOKYO GLOBAL Member
+* This includes those who were not selected as the Semi-Elite and ONE TOKYO Premium Member or ONE TOKYO GLOBAL Member

-• 1, ONE TOKYO three consecutive unsuccessful member challenge(Field size:3,900)(Marathon Only)
+• 1, ONE TOKYO three consecutive unsuccessful member challenge(Field size:4,000)

-* This is for runners who entered through the domestic site and residents of Tokyo (at the time of entry)
+* This is for those who entered through the domestic site and residents of Tokyo (at the time of entry)

 • 3-3) Charity Runner Entry

-* Those who want to run as a charity runners will not be allowed to enter any other entries under any circumstances.
+* Those who would like to run as a charity runners will not be allowed to enter any other entries under any circumstances.

 • 3-4) Semi-Elite Entry The selection will be based on the target number system (Field size: 280).